Naga0848/Dockerfiles/README.md

     Here we are using the run image which is already existing in my dockerhub (so base image is FROM nagashankar1992332/run.v1:latest)

-    docker build -t cmd:v1 >>> command to build an image
+    docker build -t cmd:v1 . >>> command to build an image

     docker images >>> to view the images

     dokcer run -d --name cmd cmd.v1:latest  >>> indicates that we are running a container whose name is cmd and it is created from an image named cmd. v1:latest

+    RUN Instruction
+    Here we are using an index.html in the Dockerfile and finally when we take the publicIP (http://publicIP)  it displays the data inside the index.html

+    docker build -t copy:v1 . >>> command to build an image

+    docker images >>> to view the images

+    dokcer run -d --name copy copy.v1:latest  >>> indicates that we are running a container whose name is cmd and it is created from an image named copy. v1:latest

   The below image is for FROM instruction